NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/models/modelConfiguration.md

 - Visual content needs to be interpreted or described
 - Image-based questions are posed

-Requirements for vision models:
-- Multimodal capabilities (vision + language)
-- Ability to process image inputs
-- Strong visual understanding and description capabilities

 Common use cases include:
 - Image captioning and description
 - Visual question answering
-- OCR and text extraction from images
 - Diagram and chart interpretation

 ### Table Reading Model